F-Letter

 F-Letter is the third studio album by post-hardcore band Frodus, originally released in 1996 through Double Duece NYC.
 To fund the recording for the album, Shelby Cinca sold a virtual reality helmet at a Doom tournament held by a now-defunct computer store.
 The album has been reissued many times on both CD and vinyl formats through a variety of record labels.

+Reception

+The Washington Post's Mark Jenkins described the album as "urgent but often one-dimensional" and opined that "the howls of the band's two singers, bassist Howard Pyle and guitarist Shelby Cinca, offer little contrast to the bristling instruments."